SwarajPatil2004/Speech-Emotion-Analysis/README.md

 ```

 > *Additional libraries such as scikit-learn, keras, and soundfile are used for modeling and audio I/O as needed.*

 ---

-## Results & Evaluation

-- **Performance:**
-  Models are evaluated on a held-out test set from each dataset.
-Performance metrics and confusion matrices are plotted for analysis.
-- **Visualization:**
-  Feature distributions and model predictions are visualized using seaborn and matplotlib.

----

-## License

-- **RAVDESS:** Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)[^1].
-- **Other datasets:** For research use only.
-Please refer to individual dataset licenses.

----